ietf-gitwg/using-github/draft-ietf-git-using-github.md

 within an area.
 Large organizations create too much overhead for general management tasks.

-Each organization requires owners.
-The owner team for a Working Group repository MUST include responsible Area Directors.
+GitHub requires that each organization have at least one owner.
+The owners for a Working Group repository MUST include responsible Area Directors.
 Area Directors MAY also designate a delegate that becomes an owner and Working Group chairs MAY also be owners.

 A team with administrator access SHOULD be created for the Working Group Chairs and any Working Group Secretary.
 Administrator access is preferable, since this